Wilisimple4u/DiscordBotDocker/README.md

 ### Discord stuff
-In order to tun the discordbot you need to have made your own discordbot on discord as well as getting the token needed to connect to it.
+In order to run the discordbot you need to have made your own discordbot on discord as well as getting the token needed to connect to it.

 #